parvanekh/parvanekh.github.io/index.md

 ﻿###
 ```
  parvane khani
  I am 30years old.
+Currently i am working in hospital and my job is not related to my field of study
-I want to learn more and more about computer programming
+ butI want to learn more and more about computer programming.
  I'm interested in music,studying and English.

 ```